Muon collider

 A Muon Collider is a proposed particle accelerator facility in its conceptual design stage that collides muon beams for precision studies of the Standard Model and for direct searches of new physics.
-Muons belong to the second generation of leptons, they are typically produced in high-energy collisions either naturally (for example by collisions of cosmic rays with the Earth's atmosphere) or artificially (in controlled environments using particle accelerators).
+Muons belong to the second generation of leptons; they are typically produced in high-energy collisions either naturally (for example by collisions of cosmic rays with the Earth's atmosphere) or artificially (in controlled environments using particle accelerators).
 The main challenge of such a collider is the short lifetime of muons.

+History

 Previous lepton colliders have all used electrons and/or their anti-particles, positrons.
-They offer an advantage over hadron colliders, such as the CERN-based Large Hadron Collider, in that lepton collisions are relatively "clean" thanks to being elementary particles, while hadrons, such as protons, are composite particles.
-Yet electron-positron colliders can't efficiently reach the same centre-of-mass energy as hadron colliders in circular accelerators due to the energy loss through synchrotron radiation.
+They offer an advantage over hadron colliders, such as the CERN-based Large Hadron Collider, in that lepton collisions are relatively "clean" thanks to leptons being elementary particles, while hadrons, such as protons, are composite particles.
+Yet electron-positron colliders cannot efficiently reach the same centre-of-mass energy as hadron colliders in circular accelerators due to their energy loss through synchrotron radiation.